Kingsford-Group/scallop/README.md

 ```
 export LD_LIBRARY_PATH=/path/to/your/htslib/lib:$LD_LIBRARY_PATH
 ```
-## Install Clp (optional since v0.10.5)
+## Install Clp (optional since v0.10.4)
 *NOTE:* Clp will be used to solve the linear programming instances created when decomposing unsplitable vertices.
-An alternative algorithm is provided in Scallop from version v0.10.5~(and hence since then the installation of Clp becomes optional).
+An alternative algorithm is provided in Scallop from version v0.10.4 (and hence since then the installation of Clp becomes optional).
 Our testing shows that these two algorithms give very similar results.